Brăila Bridge: Construction

 First studies for a bridge in the Lower Danube region were done in 1986, but the first prefeasibility study was conducted in 1996.
 The final feasibility study was finished in 2016 by ISPCF and Pegaso Ingegneria.

 In 2017, the bridge project was awarded to the Astaldi (now Webuild) and IHI Infrastructure Systems association for an estimated cost of €434 million, and the construction works started in December 2018.

 In May 2021, the construction of the two main pillars had finished, and preparations had been started to deploy the first cables across the bridge.
 On 20 August 2021, it was reported that the construction of the bridge is on schedule and that half of the bridge was already done.

 The first of the 86 suspended segments of the roadway were installed in spring 2022, with the last one on 28 June 2022.
-The bridge is expected to be opened in 2023.
+The bridge was opened on 6 July 2023.